josh-nowak/josh-nowak.github.io/_posts/2023-12-06-survey-weighting.md

 ### Step 1: Loading required packages

 Let’s start by loading the required packages.
-These are all we need for now.
+These are all we need for now:

 ```r
 library(tidyverse)